 - Newspapers, magazines, radio, TV, and film media hire historians as researchers and writers.
 Many students combine their pursuit of history with journalism or English; majors in these subjects emphasize history as a minor.

-Above all, talk to us.
-We love to brainstorm with our students about ways that they can apply their history degree in new and creative ways.
+Above all, talk to the history faculty.
+We love to brainstorm with students about ways to apply their history degrees in new and creative ways.

 For those asking, "What Can I Do With My History Major," resources abound.
-Here's a few useful links to begin thinking about careers and employment after graduation.
+Here are a few useful links to begin thinking about careers and employment after graduation.